-Delete an existing web session in PingAccess.
+Delete a web session

 If the web session is currently associated with an application, you cannot delete it.

-- 1. Click Access and then go to Web Sessions > Web Sessions. - 1.
-In PingAccess, go to Access > Web Sessions, click the Expand icon to view more details about the web session associated with your API application, then click the Pencil icon. - 2.
+- Click Access and then go to Web Sessions → Web Sessions. - 2.
 Click to expand the web session you want to delete. - 3.
 Click the Delete icon. - 4.
 To confirm your changes, click Delete.